Centenarian

-A centenarian is a person who has reached the age of 100 years.
-Because life expectancies worldwide are below one hundred, the term is invariably associated with longevity.
-The United Nations in 2012 estimated that there were 316,600 living centenarians worldwide.
+A centenarian is a person who has reached the age of 100.
+Because life expectancies at birth worldwide are well below 100, the term is invariably associated with longevity.
+The United Nations estimated that there were 316,600 living centenarians worldwide in 2012, and 573,000 in 2020, almost quadruple the 2000 estimate of 151,000.

-As world population and life expectancy continue to increase, the number of centenarians is expected to increase substantially in the twenty-first century.
-According to the Office of National Statistics in the United Kingdom, one-third of babies born in the country in 2013 are expected to live to one hundred.
+As world population and life expectancy continue to increase, the number of centenarians is expected to increase substantially in the 21st century.
+According to the Office of National Statistics in the United Kingdom, one-third of babies born in the country in 2013 are expected to live to 100.

-The United Nations estimates that currently there are 573,000 centenarians, almost quadruple the estimate of 151,000 made in 2000.
 According to a 1998 United Nations demographic survey, Japan is expected to have 272,000 centenarians by 2050; other sources suggest that the number could be closer to 1 million.
 The incidence of centenarians in Japan was one per 3,522 people in 2008.

-In Japan, the number of centenarians is highly skewed towards females.
+In Japan, the population of centenarians is highly skewed towards females.
 Japan in fiscal year 2016 had 57,525 female centenarians, while there were 8,167 males, a ratio of 7:1.
-The increase of centenarians was even more skewed at 11.6:1.
+The increase of centenarians was even more skewed, at 11.6:1.

 Worldwide incidence by country

 The total number of centenarians in the world is uncertain.
-The Population Division of the United Nations estimated that there were 23,000 in 1950, 110,000 in 1990, 150,000 in 1995, 209,000 in 2000, 324,000 in 2005, 455,000 in 2009 and 573,000 in 2021.
-However, these older estimates did not take into account downward adjustments of national estimates made by several countries such as the United States.
+The Population Division of the United Nations estimated that there were 23,000 in 1950, 110,000 in 1990, 150,000 in 1995, 209,000 in 2000, 324,000 in 2005, 455,000 in 2009, 675,000 in 2019 and 935,000 in 2024.

+These older estimates, however, did not take into account downward adjustments of national estimates made by several countries such as the United States.
 The UN estimated in 2012, as a result of these adjustments, that there were only 316,600 centenarians worldwide.
 The following table gives estimated centenarian populations by country, including both the latest and the earliest known estimates, where available.

+A study which received a 2024 Ig Nobel Prize found these numbers are inflated by welfare and pension fraud and poor record-keeping, neither of which are uniform across jurisdictions.

 Supercentenarians

 A supercentenarian, sometimes hyphenated as super-centenarian, is a person who has reached the age of 110 years.
 This age milestone is only achieved by about one in a thousand centenarians.

 Even rarer is a person who has lived to 115.
-There are 64 people in recorded history who have indisputably reached 115.
+There are 79 people in recorded history who have indisputably reached 115.
 Only three of the people who have reached 115 are men.

-Maria Branyas, Fusa Tatsumi and Edie Ceccarelli are the only people currently alive who have reached the 115 years milestone.
+Ethel Caterham, Marie-Rose Tessier, and Naomi Whitehead are the only people currently alive who have verifiably reached the 115 year milestone.

-Jeanne Calment from France is the only age-verified person to have reached the milestone of 120 years.
+Jeanne Calment from France is the only age-verified person in human history to have reached the age of 120 years.